fdelgadodelapuente/isce2_install/sentinel1_pishan.md

-ISCE2 example for processing a Sentinel-1C/D TOPS interferogram of the Southern Patagonian Icefield.
+ISCE2 example for processing a Sentinel-1A ascending ad descenfing interferograms of the 2015 Pishan earthquake .

 Download the SLC data and the precise orbits.
 Sentinel-1 data requires precise orbits.
 You can get these files from https://s1qc.asf.alaska.edu/aux_poeorb/
 ```